dotnet-websharper/docs/content/core/interface-generator.md

 Use the `Obsolate` helper to mark a type or member definition with `System.ObsoleteAttribute`.
 `ObsolateWithMessage` also sets a custom warning message.

+#### WebSharper warnings

+Use the `WithWarning` helper to make the compiler emit a specific warning when the type or member is used.

+#### Pure functions

+Use the `Pure` helper to mark a member definition with `WebSharper.PureAttribute`, meaning the compiler can optimize the call away if the result is unused.

+#### TypeScript Type

+Use the `WithTSType` helper to set the TypeScript type of a type.
+This is by default the same as the JavaScript name (the constructor function name) of the type.

 ## Best Practices